nazdridoy/ngpt/README.md

 ngpt --shell "list all files in the current directory"

 # Read from stdin and use the content in your prompt
-echo "What is this text about?" | ngpt --stdin "Analyze the following text: {}"
+echo "What is this text about?" | ngpt -p "Analyze the following text: {}"

 # Rewrite text to improve quality while preserving tone and meaning
 echo "your text" | ngpt --rewrite